Cyanobacteria: Chemical control

 Several chemicals can eliminate cyanobacterial blooms from smaller water-based systems such as swimming pools.
-They include calcium hypochlorite, copper sulphate, cupricide, and simazine.
+They include calcium hypochlorite, copper sulphate, Cupricide (chelated copper), and simazine.
 The calcium hypochlorite amount needed varies depending on the cyanobacteria bloom, and treatment is needed periodically.
 According to the Department of Agriculture Australia, a rate of 12 g of 70% material in 1000 L of water is often effective to treat a bloom.
 Copper sulfate is also used commonly, but no longer recommended by the Australian Department of Agriculture, as it kills livestock, crustaceans, and fish.
 Cupricide is a chelated copper product that eliminates blooms with lower toxicity risks than copper sulfate.
 Dosage recommendations vary from 190 mL to 4.8 L per 1000 m2.
 Ferric alum treatments at the rate of 50 mg/L will reduce algae blooms.
 Simazine, which is also a herbicide, will continue to kill blooms for several days after an application.
 Simazine is marketed at different strengths (25, 50, and 90%), the recommended amount needed for one cubic meter of water per product is 25% product 8 mL; 50% product 4 mL; or 90% product 2.2 mL.